QuDian-Inc/AspectRecyclerLayoutManager-android/README.md

 And then, in your RecyclerView adapter, or some other class of your choosing, implement `SizeCalculatorListener`.
 This implementation got passed to the layout manager above.
 ![image](screenshot_code0.png) ![image](screenshot_code1.png)

-## License
-GreedoLayout is released under the MIT license.
-See LICENSE for details.